-Art:
+Art

 The art program introduces a variety of media which encourage self-expression through two and three dimensional experiences.
 Projects often integrate the current classroom studies.
 Artist and painting styles are included in the program for enjoyment and appreciation.
-Students in grades 1-8 are scheduled for one art period per week.
+Students are scheduled for one art period per week.

-Music:
+Music

-Students in grades 1-8 participate in one music class per week which provides them with the cultural opportunity to develop an appreciation and understanding of modern, classical, and liturgical music.
+Students participate in one music class per week which provides them with the cultural opportunity to develop an appreciation and understanding of modern, classical, and liturgical music.

-Computer Science:
+Computer Science

-Every student in grades 1-8 participates in a computer class weekly.
+Every student participates in a computer class weekly.
 The program integrates a student's ability to adapt to a technological society and to understand the capabilities and fundamentals of the computer.
-Internet Form - Appendix

-Physical Education:
+Physical Education

 Students in grades K-8 participate in physical education classes once a week.
 Through various skills and activities, sound physical, social, emotional, and mental growth is developed.
 Classes are conducted outdoors if weather permits.
 All children are required to participate in the physical education classes.
-Sickness or injury should be brought to the attention of the gym teacher through a written note from a doctor stating the student may not participate.
+Sickness or injury should be brought to the attention of the physical education teacher through a written note from a doctor stating the student may not participate.
 A written request from the parent may also be honored in certain cases.